 4. Attendance at Legal Planning Meetings

-The meeting will be chaired by the social worker's line manager, and will usually involve the following: the child's social worker; a local authority legal adviser; and any other professional from other agencies or services that have relevant involvement with the family and whose view would assist in making decisions about the child's legal status, who has first-hand evidence and may be a potential witness, and/or who may be involved in the provision of services integral to the order being sought.
+The meeting will be chaired by the Senior Manager and will usually involve the following: the child's social worker; a local authority legal adviser; and any other professional from other agencies or services that have relevant involvement with the family and whose view would assist in making decisions about the child's legal status, who has first-hand evidence and may be a potential witness, and/or who may be involved in the provision of services integral to the order being sought.

 5. Timing and Duration of Legal Planning Meetings